 Hi, I’m Kat Vellos.
 I help people build friendships in cities that weren't designed for connection, and I advocate for changing how we design cities so friendship becomes easier for everyone.

+Friendship isn’t fluff.
 The longest longitudinal study done on human thriving (The Harvard Study of Adult Development) found that the most important factor in our health, happiness, and longevity is the quality of our relationships.

-My background is in UX design and community building, and I regret to report that the UX of our neighborhoods is leaving millions of people disconnected and lonely.
-My work puts me on the frontlines, working directly with individuals who have a hard time creating local friendships and community because their buildings, blocks, neighborhoods, and cities weren’t designed for connection.
+My work puts me on the frontlines, working directly with individuals who have a hard time creating local friendships and community—and a big reason why is because their buildings, blocks, neighborhoods, and cities weren’t designed for connection.

 I speak to city leaders, architects, urban planners, urban designers, and builders to encourage them to design for connection.
 Design creates our cities, shapes our culture, and can foster our connections — if we let it.